10maurycy10/antiphish/README.md

 # AntiPhish

-A bot that uses edit distance to warn of lookalike links
+A bot that uses edit distance to warn of lookalike links.

+# TODO: load linklist from file